stepci/stepci/docs/guides/organising-tests.md

 ## Splitting tests into multiple files

-You can split your tests into multiple files and include them in a workflow using `testsFrom` configuration option
+You can split your tests into multiple files and include them in a workflow using `include` configuration option

 ::: warning
 Make sure each test has a unique key, otherwise they will be merged/overwritten